AlignmentResearch/tuned-lens/README.md

 ## Install instructions
 ### Installing From Source
-First you will need to install the basic prequists into a virtual envirment
+First you will need to install the basic prerequisites into a virtual environment
 * Python 3.9+
 * Pytorch 1.12.0+